Automattic/wp-calypso/test/e2e/docs/writing_tests.md

 3. Assign a test group.

 Specs are grouped into suites using [jest-runner-groups](https://github.com/eugene-manuilov/jest-runner-groups). **Specs must be explicitly added to suites to be run as part of CI pipelines.**
-To add your spec file to suites, add a jsdoc block at the top of the file, and use the `@group` tag.
+To add your spec file to suites, add a JSDoc block at the top of the file, and use the `@group` tag.
 Multiple suites are supported.

 ```typescript
 /**